Division of Financial Services

 The Division of Financial Services (DFS) has the overall responsibility to ensure the Department is within state budgetary compliance, adheres to generally accepted accounting principles and is compliant with all federal and state fiscal policies and procedures.

 DFS oversees budget services, procurement and all accounting matters for the Department.

-Budget Services is responsible for the agency's $351 million budget to include state, federal and other funds.
-Budget Services serves as the central coordinating entity for the development, allocation and management of the agency's financial resources.
+Budget Services is responsible for the agency's $362 million budget to include state, federal and other funds.
+Budget Services serves as the central coordinating entity for the development, allocation and management of the agency`s financial resources.
 Guidance is provided to all Divisions, as well as to each field and central office location to support their operations and help them achieve their goals.

-The Department’s budget for the current fiscal year 2019 can be found on page 205 of the AFY 2018 and FY 2019 Budget in Brief published by the Governor’s Office of Planning & Budget.
+The Department’s budget for fiscal year 2023 can be found on page 96 of thepublished by the Governor’s Office of Planning & Budget.

 The Office of Procurement houses the Agency Procurement Officer and has delegated authority from the Department of Administrative Services to acquire all materials, supplies, equipment and services for the Department.
 Purchasing staff is responsible for creating internal procedures to ensure that the Department is compliant with all state purchasing policies, rules and regulations.
 Purchasing administers the purchasing card program, oversees and aids in the development of bid documents and requests for proposals.

 Vendors interested in working with the Department should first register with the Department of Administrative Services via its website: http://doas.ga.gov/state-purchasing/suppliers, then contact DJJ Procurement at 404-508-7263.